The lab

 (PhD student, USP-Brazil)

 Sandra is a botanist interested in systematics, biogeography and morphological evolution, in a macroevolutionary context.
 Currently, she is a PhD student at USP (Brazil) under the supervision of Dr. José Rubens Pirani, where she studies diversification dynamics in the tribe Sauvagesieae (Ochnaceae).
-She is testing some mechanisms (e.g. dispersal capacity) that could explain the unbalanced species richness and the recent geographical distribution of Neotropical Ochnaceae, focusing on the montane areas of South America.
 In her spare time Sandra is also interested in historical collections of Colombian botanists. | Sandra’s Research Gate | Sandra’s Twitter

 Patrícia Sperotto, MSc